People Profile: Will Duffy

 And it isn’t Will’s only job.

 He spends a good part of his week running data analysis on Alivation’s trends.
 When do we see the most people?
 What are they seeing us for?
 What’s the average cost of a visit?
 What services do people use the most?
 Extrapolating from these trends allows the company to forecast where it’ll be a year from now, or a month, a week.
-Will often works in conjunction with Matt Duffy, his brother and Alivation’s Chief Strategy Officer.
-They consult with Dr. Duffy, President, Owner, and CMO, and Trevor Bullock, CEO, about what they’d like to see, and then find the practical ways to implement that based on solid data.
+Will often consults with Dr. Duffy, President, Owner, and CMO, and Trevor Bullock, CEO, about what they’d like to see, and then find the practical ways to implement that based on solid data.

 The process is math and numbers-intensive, but that doesn’t scare Will away.
 To the contrary: he loves numbers and has an unquenchable curiosity about math.
 He started in pre-med but decided it wasn’t the right path.
 He once took an impromptu road trip from California and then to New York City; he ran out of savings, but he learned the importance of planning and financial responsibility from it.
 He started at Nebraska Wesleyan, transferred to Southeast Community College, and finished his degree from UNL in Business Management and is currently pursuing his advanced education in data science and analysis.
 Even while in school, Will worked 40 hours a week, often at Alivation Health (then Premier Psychiatric).